dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 - Know whether your repo is part of the [Maestro/darc dependency flow](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyFlowOnboarding.md)
   - If so, have the [`darc`](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) command installed, updated and authenticated
   - Make sure tokens set using `darc authenticate` are still valid ([docs](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#authenticate))
-  - Have PowerShell installed so that you can run scripts provided by us
+  - Have PowerShell installed so that you can run scripts provided by us (any version should be ok)
 - Know whether your repository is mirrored to the [internal AzDO dnceng project](https://dev.azure.com/dnceng/internal/_git)
   - Make sure you have sufficient permissions to manage branches/branch policies for the internal AzDO mirror of your repository
     - You need to have the `Force push` permission in branch security settings for the `master` branch to be able to delete it